On this page

 - Wear personal protective equipment (PPE) such as gloves, aprons and eye protection.

-- Wear appropriate personal protective equipment (e.g., gloves made from the correct material for that chemical), and wash immediately with water and soap after any skin contact with chemicals.
+- Wash immediately with water and soap after any skin contact with chemicals or products.

 - Follow safety procedures for: